 In the preceding reconciliation rule, the name of the object class is myobjclass and the name of the attribute is myattr.
-You can assign values of val1, val2, or val3 to the myattr attribute.
-To use the myattr attribute, the following mapping rule must be defined:
+You can assign values of val1, val2, or val3 to myattr: : : myobjclass:attr: :objclass:

-'''

-myattr: :: myobjclass:attr: :objclass:

-'''

 The preceding mapping rule defines the myattr attribute in the myobjclass object class, and attr is the corresponding Oracle Internet Directory attribute that should be indexed.